Glooscap: Mi'kmaq

-Glooscap is also believed to have brought the Mi'kmaq earthenware, knowledge of good and evil, fire, tobacco, fishing nets, and canoes, making him a cultural hero.
+Glooscap is also believed to have brought the Mi'kmaq earthenware, knowledge of good and evil, fire, tobacco, fishing nets, and canoes, making him a Culture hero.

 The Mi'kmaq community Glooscap First Nation is named in honor of Glooscap.

 Cultural influence

 In addition to being a spiritual figure, Glooscap also became a major figure of regional identity for the Bay of Fundy region with everything from steam locomotives, the ship Glooscap, schools, businesses and the Glooscap Trail tourism region named after the heroic figure.

+The animated series Lil Glooscap and the Legends of Turtle Island premiered in 2022 on APTN.